adielBm/math-archive/drafts/Assembler Project.md

 ### Fields in Statements

 - A **label** is a symbol that is defined at the beginning of an instruction statements, or at the beginning of a `.data` or `.string` directive
-	- A valid label begins with an alphabetic letter (uppercase or lowercase), followed by some series of alphabetic letters (uppercase or lowercase) and/or digits.
+	- A valid label begins with an alphabetic letter, followed by some series of alphabetic letters and/or digits
+	- uppercase/lowercase
-	- maximum length: 31 characters
+	- maximal length: 31 characters
-	- A label definition ends with `:` (colon).
+	- **Label Definition:** A label definition ends with `:` (colon).
 This character is not part of the label, but only a mark indicating the end of the definition.
 The letter `:` must be adjacent to the label (without spaces).
 	- The same label must not be defined more than once (of course in different lines).
 Uppercase and lowercase letters are treated differently.
 	- Examples: `hEllo:`, `x:`, `He78902:`
+	- **Reserved words**: (operation name, directive name, or register name)
-	- Please note: Assembly language reserved words (that is, the name of an operation or directive, or the name of a register) cannot also be used as a label name.
+		- Reserved words cannot also be used as a label name
 	- Also, the same symbol must not be used both as a label and as the name of a macro or constant.
-	- The label receives its value according to the context in which it is defined.
-A label defined in the directives `.data`, `.string`, will receive the current value of the *data counter*, while a label defined in an instruction line will receive the current value of the instruction counter (IC). (see [[#The First Pass]])
+	- **Label value**: The label receives its value according to the context in which it is defined.
+		- A label defined in the directives `.data`, `.string`, has the current value of the data counter
+		- A label defined in an instruction line has the current value of the instruction counter (IC). (see [[#The First Pass]])
-	- Attention: it is allowed in an instruction statement to use an operand that is a symbol that is not defined as a label in the current file, as long as the symbol is characterized as external (using some extern directive in the current file).
+	- It is allowed in an instruction statement to use an operand that is a symbol that is not defined as a label in the current file, as long as the symbol is characterized as external (using `.extern` directive in the current file).
 - **Number**: valid number starts with an optional sign: `-` or `+` followed by some sequence of digits in decimal base.
 	- For example: `-5`, `76`, `+123` are valid numbers.
 	- Our assembly language does not support representation in a base other than decimal, and there is no support for non-integer numbers.